Welcome to Class 1B

 Welcome to Class 1B!
 My name is Miss Patel and I am the class teacher.
 I love working in Year 1 where we are busy bees and work incredibly hard!
-This year we will have Miss Beare and Mr Miller-Crook working with us and helping us with our learning.
+This year we will have Mrs Fatima and Mr Miller-Crook working with us to help us with our learning.

 At St Barnabas and St Paul’s we endeavour to be the best for God that we can be, in all that we do, and this vision helps guide us through our school days.
 We always aim high, upholding high expectations and standards in everything we do.
 Year 1 is an exciting year as our pupils move from the Foundation Stage and settle into a busier timetable and lots of hard work!